 Bridge Courses for Non-BSN Students

 Currently, students who hold an RN license and a bachelor’s degree in a discipline other than nursing must complete the following Bachelor of Science in Nursing bridge courses during their first year in the MSN program:

 - NURS 440: Strategies for Community Health

 - NURS 489: Leadership/Management in Nursing

 - NURS 491: Nursing Management

-An introductory statistics course (math preferred), undergraduate course in health assessment, and 27 hours of undergraduate business credit are required; 15 of these hours must be 300-400 level credit.
+An introductory statistics course (math preferred) and undergraduate course in health assessment.
 These prerequisites are not required before admission but are prerequisites for graduate courses.
 Refer to your individual program Degree Completion Plan (DCP).

 MSN Degree Military Benefits